The Politician Who Founded Japan's First Samurai Government Yoritomo and Tsurugaoka Hachimangu

 The Imperial Decree to Defeat the Taira Clan

-As dissatisfaction with the overwhelming power of the Taira clan grew, Prince Mochihito, the son of the cloistered Emperor Go-Shirakawa (1127–1192, 後白河上皇), issued an imperial decree in 1180 calling upon the Minamoto clan throughout Japan to overthrow the Taira.
+As dissatisfaction with the overwhelming power of the Taira clan grew, Prince Mochihito, the sone of the cloistered Emperor Go-Shirakawa (1127~1192, 後白河上皇), issued an imperial decree in 1180 calling upon the Minamoto clan throughout Japan to overthrow the Taira.

 The Fall of the Taira Clan at Dan-no-Ura

-The final battle took place at Dan-no-Ura on May 2, 1185.
-At first, the Taira navy held the advantage by taking advantage of the swift tidal currents and raining arrows on the enemy.
-This enabled them to push Yoshitsune’s army back.
-However, when the tide turned, Yoshitsune seized the initiative.
+In 1185, the final battle between the Taira and Minamoto clans took place at Dan-no-Ura.
+The The Taira navy initially had the advantage, using the swift currents to their benefit and raining arrows on Yoshitsune’s forces.
+But when the tide turned, Yoshitsune seized the initiative.

-Many of the Taira family found themselves at a standstill and so began throwing themselves into the sea one after another.
-Nii-no-Ama, Kiyomori's widow, held her three-year-old grandson, Emperor Antoku (1178–1185, 安徳天皇), in her arms and drowned with him, carrying the sword, one of the Imperial Regalia.
-Taira no Munemori, Kiyomori's son and the supreme commander of the Taira forces, was captured.
+One after another, members of the Taira clan threw themselves into the sea.
+Nii-no-Ama, the widow of Taira no Kiyomori, held her three-year-old grandson, Emperor Antoku (1178–1185, 安徳天皇), in her arms and drowned with him, along with one of the Three Imperial Regalia – the sacred sword.
+Taira no Munemori, the supreme commander of the Taira forces, was captured.
 With this defeat, the Taira clan came to an end.

 Why Does Yoritomo Turn Against Yoshitsune?

-After returning triumphantly to Kyoto, Yoshitsune accepted appointment as kebiishi from Go-Shirakawa without Yoritomo's approval.
-This created serious conflict.
+After his triumphant return to Kyoto, Yoshitsune accepted appointment as kebiishi from Emperor Go-Shirakawa without Yoritomo's approval.
+This created a serious conflict.

-Unable to resist Yoritomo's demands, the Fujiwara finally ordered Yoshitsune's death.
-Refusing to fight against the family that had protected him, Yoshitsune withdrew into the Jibutsudo Hall, recited Buddhist sutras, and took his own life in 1189 at the age of 31.
-Afterward, Yoritomo sent troops to Hiraizumi, destroyed the Oshu Fujiwara clan, and secured control over eastern Japan.
-Yoritomo's willingness to place political order above personal ties reveals the qualities of a remarkably hard-headed politician.
+Unable to resist Yoritomo's demands, the Fujiwara ordered Yoshitsune's death.
+Unwilling to fight the family that had protected him, Yoshitsune withdrew into Jibutsudo Hall, recited Buddhist sutras, and took his own life in 1189 at the age of 31.
+Yoritomo then sent his forces to Hiraizumi, destroyed the Oshu Fujiwara clan, and secured control over eastern Japan.

 Yoritomo & Yoshitsune Timeline